aliabbas299792/event_manager/README.md

 - You can await on it, and it will return an integer
 - If you await on it, then the current coroutine will be suspended if the inner coroutine is suspended
   - This leads to a semblance of sequential execution for a stack of coroutine calls

+## Errors
+Errors are propagated back to the user using a `std::variant` - this can be accessed fairly easily, and there are some helper functions to aid use in `errors.hpp`.
+Further there are examples of how to use it in the `examples/` folder, with the most thorough one being in `http_example.cpp`.

 ## Adding More Operations
 To add more operations, there are a few files you need to update: